doug-harriman/Laser-Shield/README.md

 * [G-Code](mfg/Shield-Mount.gcode) for 3D printer

 ## Front, Rear & Sides
-The front, rear and side shields were machined out of a 300mm x 300mm sheet of laser shielding material.
+The front, rear and side shields were machined out of a 300mm x 300mm sheet of laser shielding material on the Sainsmart Genmitsu 3018 Pro.

 ### Material
 The laser shielding material is an transparent orange plastic which I believe to be cast acrylic.
 The laser wavelength is 445nm (blue).
 Orange filters blue light eliminating most of the optical power.
 Material was purchased from [J-Tech Photonics](https://jtechphotonics.com/?product=445nm-laser-shielding).